 David Moyes' team have been on the wrong end of a few too many upsets in the third round of the FA Cup in the past and their loss to Oldham ranks amongst the great shocks.
 The Toffees were in fifth place in the Premier League at the time but they could find no way past League One outfit Oldham, who claimed a famous scalp thanks to Gary McDonald's superb strike.

-Andre Schurrle Is A Tempting Bet To Score
+Ivanovic Is A Tempting Bet To Score Anytime

 |Newcastle V Everton Betting Bookings Could Be On The Cards At St Jamess|